 Working at a Zionist organization can at times give you a headache.
 Working at a Canadian Zionist organization can at times make you feel like you’re having a stroke – cut off from the oxygen of the various American Zionst movements and organizations.
 That’s not to say that Canadian Zionist organizations are dependent upon their sister American organizations.
 But it is to say that in a world where Diaspora Zionism is largely U.S.-centric, things up here in the “head” of North America can feel a little vacuous at times.

-It has led me to ponder many things as I sit at my desk and work on “Zionizing” Canada.
+It has led me to ponder many things as I sit at my desk and work on what others have (perhaps incorrectly) described as “Zionizing” Canada.
 What follows are some of my recent ponderings.
 Following them is some fascinating insight from none other than John Cusack – a brilliantly intelligent man.
 I caught him on one of my favourite pop-news shows, The Hour and was blown away.
 On that note, if you don’t live in Canada and want some brilliant insight served up daily, check out George Stroumboulopoulous’ (the host of the Hour) podcast.

 Onto the pondering.
 Your insight is welcome…